Types of OpenPGP data

 Cleartext signed messages #

-A special case are “cleartext signed messages”, which represent a message body in a human-readable format, combined with a signature that certifies that message.
+A special case are “cleartext signed messages”, which combine a message body in a human-readable format with a footer-like signature block that certifies that message.

 This format was a popular method to send email messages that are at the same time human-readable without any additional software-support in the email software, but also contain a cryptographic signature that can be verified by recipients who have OpenPGP software support.